By Terry Trucco

-At a glance: Normally I hate low ceilings, but this swanky, moderately priced boutique with a spectacular Midtown location, prompts second thoughts.
+At a glance: Normally I hate low ceilings, but the Shoreham, a swanky, moderately priced boutique with a spectacular Midtown location, prompts second thoughts.

 The low ceilings and cool, white-on-white walls give the lobby and restaurant the glamorous, intimate feel of a 1930s nightclub.
 And the walls’ gently curved corners, reminiscent of an ocean liner, enhance the time-travel allure.

 Following a radical redo in 2005 that gobbled up the building next door, the hotel’s main floor grew (and calls to mind a Matryoshka doll — just when you think you’ve seen everything, another room pops up).

-Besides a check-in area with video art winking on the wall, there’s a gallery, restaurant and, hidden in the back, an enormous sitting room with modular banquettes, stainless-steel columns, newspapers and magazines galore — and, usually, hot pink orchids.
+Besides a check-in area with video art winking on the wall, there’s a gallery, restaurant and, hidden in the back, an enormous sitting room with modular banquettes, stainless-steel columns, newspapers and magazines galore — and, if you’re lucky, hot pink orchids.

-Rooms: The smallest are plus petite and best for one person (the queen-size bed eats up most of the space).
+Rooms: The smallest are extremely small and best for one person (the queen-size bed eats up most of the space).
 But in-between rooms are big enough for two (if you’re not too space hungry), and the penthouses have decks.
-The Deco-modern look is clean and appealing, buttressed by cool white walls and snowy beds with mint green throw pillows and huge, suede headboards bedecked with abstract-print inserts.
+The Deco-modern look is clean and appealing, buttressed by cool white walls and snowy beds with mint green throw pillows and huge, suede headboards bedecked withabstract-print inserts.
 Furniture is mostly built-in with clean lines and a contemporary mix of wood and metal.

 The bathrooms, fronted by frosted glass panels that call to mind shoji screens, are roomy and have slate counters, stainless steel washbasins and marble floors.

 Food and drink: With glass walls painted turquoise and big windows facing West 55th Street, the hotel restaurant and bar, looks like a super-glam fish tank — or a sophisticated backdrop for The Little Mermaid.